Dodgers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have compiled a 21-13 record in games they were favored on the moneyline (winning 61.8% of those games).
+- The Dodgers have won 62.9% of the games this season when they were the moneyline favorite (22-13).

-- Los Angeles has a record of 16-12 when playing as moneyline favorites with odds of -135 or shorter (57.1% winning percentage).
+- Los Angeles has a 9-9 record (winning 50% of its games) when it has played as moneyline favorites of -155 or shorter.

-- Based on this contest's moneyline, the Dodgers have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Dodgers' implied win probability is 60.8%.

-- In the 38 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 21 times (21-16-1).
+- Los Angeles has had an over/under set by bookmakers 39 times, and have combined with opponents to go over the total in 21 of those games (21-17-1).

-- The Dodgers have had a spread set for only one game this season, and they did not cover.
+- The Dodgers have had a run line set for only one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.